 Valves equipped with cylinder operated G-Series actuators have stops to limit valve travel in both the clockwise and counterclockwise directions.
+These stops have been adjusted at the factory to coincide with the Combination Number on the purchase order and do not require adjustment unless the Combination Number is changed, or if the actuator has been disassembled.
 See the STOP ADJUSTMENTS section of this instruction for details on adjusting the stops.